 What we have learned from the history of VR are these important facts:

-- VR immerses people into a virtual environment
+- VR immerses people into a virtual environment.

-- It allows people to experience things without the physical component
+- It allows people to experience things without the physical component.

-- The only space it needs is a room that can fit the platform it is on
+- The only space it needs is a room that can fit the platform it is on.

-- The software can simulate real-life physics to a certain extent
+- The software can simulate real-life physics to a certain extent.

 These qualities are exactly why the automotive industry took an interest.
 The earliest adopters were the engineers at Mercedes.
 Many automotive industries have been using software to develop blueprints.
-However, Mercedes (partnered with Microsoft) were among the first to use VR during these prototype developments.
+However, Mercedes (partnered with Microsoft) was among the first to use VR during these prototype developments.